microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onpremisesagent-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and [onPremisesAgent](../resources/onpremisesagent.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [onPremisesAgent](../resources/onpremisesagent.md) object in the response body.

 ## Examples